Skip to Content Skip to navigation

 Where there is only one suitable displaced applicant the post will be filled by “slotting in” the individual.

-Where there is a new post or vacancy and there are no suitable displaced staff within the same department, the post will be available to suitable displaced staff elsewhere in NHS Fife in line with NHS Fife’s Redeployment Policy.
+Where there is a new post or vacancy and there are no suitable displaced staff within the same department, the post will be available to suitable displaced staff elsewhere in NHS Fife in line with NHS Scotland's Redeployment Policy.
 If no suitable appointment can be made under these arrangements then the post will be advertised in line with NHS Fife’s Recruitment & Selection Standards and then on an open competition basis.
-Displaced members of staff from the NHS in Scotland will be given priority over other external applicants in line with NHS Fife’s Redeployment Policy and if certain criteria are met.
+Displaced members of staff from the NHS in Scotland will be given priority over other external applicants in line with NHS Scotland’s Redeployment Policy and if certain criteria are met.

 Any existing posts which fall vacant or are permanent posts filled by temporary staff will be made available for displaced staff before being advertised on an open competition basis.